 Title Description Assigned To Latest Note that, in the case of any formal action, all decisions must be justified in writing.
 All enforcement actions will therefore be taken in compliance with the Council's Environmental Health Enforcement Policy.
 The PSH team have invested in the BRE Excess Cold Calculator which offers a more robust, intensive and evidence based model to calculate heating requirements for properties to support formal cases.
 During 2014/15, officers from the Private Sector Housing team responded to 413 complaints about housing conditions within the private rented sector.
 In line with the Enforcement Policy, most inspections were carried out under the Environmental Protection Act 1990, which allowed advice to be given without detriment to the complainant's security of tenure.
 51 full inspections were necessary under HHSRS, but works to improve conditions including for Excess Cold were completed without recourse to statutory notices.
 Officers have re-inspected and re-licensed over 40 Houses in Multiple Occupation (HMO's), with license conditions now including the provision of efficient, effective and affordable heating.
-Targeting Fuel Poverty LSP to continue to ensure that fuel poverty is addressed and reduced in communities through local projects.
-The Sussex Energy Saving programme has now been renamed Your Energy Sussex (YES) and despite the problems and delays they encountered in securing funding for local energy projects, YES continue to work with local organisations to develop projects and advice around fuel poverty.
+Targeting Fuel Poverty LSP LSP to continue to ensure that fuel poverty is addressed and reduced in communities through local projects.
+Communities The Sussex Energy Saving programme has now been renamed Your Energy Sussex (YES) and despite the problems and delays they encountered in securing funding for local energy projects, YES continue to work with local organisations to develop projects and advice around fuel poverty.
 In addition a network of groups working on fuel poverty in Adur and Worthing has been identified and has recently started meeting with a view to working more closely together through collaboration, but also ensuring unnecessary repetition is avoided.
-Team As part of an exercise to review the strategic priorities of the partnership, reducing Fuel Poverty has now been identified as a top priority for the Waves Ahead sub-group "Health and Wellbeing Partnership for All Ages (HWPAA)" and increasing energy efficiency and reducing carbon has been identified as a priority for the sub-group "Better Place Partnership (BP)".
-A new Financial Inclusion group consisting of a range of partners has been set-up (reporting to the HWPAA) and a number of fuel poverty actions have been identified within the group's new Financial Inclusion Framework.
-Training on fuel poverty issues for Adur and Worthing overty issues for support of the West Sussex Fuel Poverty Communities Team; Fuel Poverty Coordinator A Four page Fuel Poverty Councillor guidance document will be updated by end of May 2015.
-Fuel Poverty Coordinator to distribute to Councils via CAN officers (Jo Allatt & Matt Roberts).
+As part of an exercise to review the strategic priorities of the partnership, reducing Fuel Poverty has now been identified as a top priority for the Waves Ahead sub-group "Health and Wellbeing Partnership for All Ages (HWPAA)" and increasing energy efficiency and reducing carbon has been identified as a priority for the sub-group "Better Place Partnership (BP)".
+Training on fuel poverty issues for Adur and Worthing Adur and Worthing Councillors to be provided with training on fuel poverty issues, utilising the support of the West Sussex Fuel Poverty Coordinator and other Councillors experienced in fuel poverty issues, to help them deal with, understand and recognise fuel poverty cases amongst their constituents.
+Communities Team; A Four page Fuel Poverty Councillor guidance document will be updated by end of May 2015.
+Fuel Poverty Coordinator to distribute to Councils via CAN officers.
 Training has been identified for the Adur and Worthing Wellbeing Advisor Teams and can also be rolled out to Councillors.
 The Council is hosting a half day Energy Awareness Course run by National Energy Action in March 2015 for frontline workers and volunteers working on Fuel Poverty and Energy.